 Even though this certainly made things better, there were still a lot of really difficult and challenging times and I don’t think I would have gotten through them if I didn’t talk about it.
 I’m so grateful to the people that listened to me going on and on about my job because talking about it really did help.
 If you don’t feel like there is anybody in your personal life that you could confide in, do you have any colleagues that feel the same way?
 Having someone who knows what you are going through can be a huge help as you will both be able to support each other.
 If not, is it something you could talk to a HR department about?

-Like I said at the beginning, it isn’t always as easy as being able to just leave your job but it is definitely possible for you to find something else and get out of the negative environment you are currently in.
-I hope these tips help you get through it before you find your next opportunity.
+Like I said at the beginning, it isn’t always as easy as being able to just leave your job so I hope these tips help get you through it before you find your next opportunity.
 You got this!